Atari BASIC: Performance

 Another issue is how Atari BASIC implements branches.
 To perform a branch in a GOTO or GOSUB, the interpreter searches through the entire program for the matching line number.
-In contrast, contemporary versions of MS-derived BASICs would search forward from the current line if the line number of the branch target was greater, thereby improving branch performance about two times on average.
+In contrast, contemporary versions of MS-derived BASICs searches forward from the current line if the line number of the branch target is greater, thereby improving branch performance about two times on average.

 A related and more serious problem is the implementation of FOR...NEXT loops.
 When a FOR statement is executed, Atari BASIC records its line number.
 Every time the NEXT is reached, it searches through the program for that line, despite it being in the same place as the last time.
 All other BASICs instead record the memory location of the FOR statement and can immediately return to it without having to search.

 The reason for this poor performance is best illustrated by a quote from one of its primary authors, Bill Wilkinson; in 1982 he stated:

 One may contrast this philosophy with that of Steve Wozniak's Apple BASIC for the original Apple I which was designed specifically to have the performance required to write games:

 Several third-party BASICs emerged on the platform that addressed some or all of these issues.
 This included Wilkinson's own BASIC XL, which reduced the time for the Byte benchmark from 194 to 58 seconds, over three times as fast.
 On the Ahl benchmark, Atari BASIC required 405 seconds, while exactly the same code in Turbo-BASIC XL took 41.6 seconds, an order of magnitude improvement.
+BASIC A+ and BASIC XE are also from Wilkinson.